 These measures are essential because not all black marketeers immediately raise red flags.
 For instance, criminal organisations frequently employ “money mules” to clean their money.
-These covert identities, such as an elderly retiree with no criminal history, are utilised to launder money without raising red flags during onboarding.
+These covert identities, such as an elderly retiree with no criminal history, are utilized to launder money without raising red flags during onboarding.

-That’s why it’s crucial to do more than just verify identities and move on to analysing things like login times, locations, and transaction histories.
+That’s why it’s crucial to do more than just verify identities and move on to analyzing things like login times, locations, and transaction histories.
 The same holds for finding legitimate accounts that criminals have hacked.

-Concurrently, the Know Your Transaction (KYT) approach is a powerful tool for uncovering money laundering transactions that contain unlawful or questionable behaviour.
+Concurrently, the Know Your Transaction (KYT) approach is a powerful tool for uncovering money laundering transactions that contain unlawful or questionable behavior.
 The KYT verification discloses the clients’ business operations and provides data-driven conclusions by constantly monitoring real-time transactions.
 Red-flag indicators on location, originating bank, timing, payment velocity, etc., are developed based on patterns and attributes determined from the raw transaction data and related to the nature of the business.

 Know Your Transaction (KYT) vs. Know Your Customer (KYC)